adamcyber1/MsgpackSearch/README.md

 Tests
 ==========================

-There are no tests yet.
+    $ ./build/test/msgpacksearch_unittest

 License
 =======

-This library is distributed under the XYZ license.
+This library is distributed under the MIT license.
 For conditions of distribution and use, see file `LICENSE.txt`.

 Feedback
 ========

 Any feedback are welcome.
-[Contact us][mail].
+Feel free to make a pull request or submit and issue.

 Copyright
 =========

-copyright info....

-[mail]: mailto:fake@gmail.com
+Adam Fillion 2019-2020

 [CMake]: https://cmake.org/
 [GCC]: https://gcc.gnu.org/